 Best Toilet Brush for Cleaning Under the Rim

-It is lightweight yet sturdy, thanks to the ABS plastic body and flexible nylon bristles.
-It has an open holder to aid air-drying, and the base of the stand is removable for easy cleaning.
+It is lightweight yet sturdy thanks to its ABS plastic body and flexible nylon bristles.
+It has an open holder for improved airflow and to encourage faster drying.
+The base of the stand is removable for easy cleaning.
 The bristles are also non-toxic and odorless.

 Pros